skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Populations and ecosystems.md

 - The maximum size of population an ecosystem can support is called the carrying capacity
 - The size of a population can vary as a result of:
     - Abiotic factors
-    - Interaction between organisms such as intraspecific and interspecific competition and predation.
+    - Interaction between organisms such as intraspecific and interspecific competition and predation
+- Populations of different species form a community test

+### Community